-The device comes with a DIN-rail kit to allow you to fasten the switch to a DIN-rail in any environments.
+The switch comes with a DIN-rail kit which can be installed on the rear panel.
+With the DIN-rail kit, the switch can be fixed on a DIN-rail.

-DIN-rail Kit Measurement

 Installing the switch on the DIN-rail is easy.
 First, screw the Din-rail kit onto the back of the switch, right in the middle of the back panel.
 Then slide the switch onto a DIN-rail from the Din-rail kit and make sure the switch clicks into the rail firmly.